 Also, ESLN has purchased delivery totes that have been provided to each participating library.
-The totes are blue (similar to the current zipper bags) and have been stamped “Empire Library Delivery”, making them easily identifiable by both library staff and our couriers.
 Please keep these bags and totes in circulation rather than using them around your library to store items.

 We have kept statistics at our library on how many books we send out each month.
 These stats haven’t been requested by anyone in a long time.
 Is there any chance that this info would be required from us?

 We ask that you help us keep track of delivery statistics twice a year: September and April.
 Simply record the number of items you place in the bins daily.
 At the end of the specified months, send the data to firstname.lastname@example.org

 Where do we find the city in which a library is (ex.
 College of Saint Rose – Albany) and where do we find the 3-letter abbreviations of the hub (ex.
 HUB – ALB)?

 The cities for each participating library are listed on the roster.
 The hub abbreviations are:

 Will libraries be refunded for missed stops?

 Check the Missing Resources Summary (next tab) for reported resources.